bar2011/Learning_API/courses.md

   The URL must end with the file type of the image.

 ## 2. The chapters
-The second section is the chapters of the course.
+The second (and most important) part in the course creation text is the chapters of the course.
-This isn't really a section, but a bunch of chapters one after another.
+This part can be only one section, but usually it's a bunch of chapter section one after another.

-Each chapter is surrounded with ```p{  }p``` (p for part), and inside the parentheses you need to have one chapter data section and after that you can have text and questions, as much as you want.
+Each chapter is surrounded with ```p{  }p``` (p for part), and inside the parentheses you need to have one chapter data section, and then a bunch of text/question sections to create the actual chapter.

 ### The Chapter Data
-This section is very similar to the course data but with one difference.

-That is that there is no description for chapters.
+The only difference this section has from the course data is that there is no description for chapters.
-Other than that, it's the same as course data.
+Other than that, they're the absolute same.

 A chapter data section is surrounded with ```d{  }d``` (d for data).

-You <b>need</b> to have a chapter data section at the start of every chapter.
+You **need** to have a chapter data section at the start of every chapter.

 ### The Text Section
 This section just contains text for the user to see.